johnkou97/johnkou97.github.io/_projects/exomoons.md

     Left: The period of the radial velocity signal as a function of the number of spots on the atmosphere of β Pictoris b.
 The red line represents the fitted function.
 Right: Radial velocity amplitudes as a function of the size of the spots.
 The colours indicate the number of spots that were used in the simulation.
 </div>

+The table below summarizes the results of the simulations, showing the mean period of each run and the range of spot numbers that could explain the observed RV fluctuations.
+The analysis suggests that atmospheric spots could account for the observed RV variations in β Pictoris b, with spot size and number influencing the RV amplitude.
+Further simulations using advanced tools are needed to refine these results and explore the full range of possibilities.

 | | Mean Period (days) | Number of Spots |
 |-----------------------|-------------------|-----------------|
 | Run 1 | $$0.271 \pm 0.025$$ | 27-33 |